sigmorphon/2024InflectionST/README.md

 # Baseline
 The baseline settings are:
-- We have used [nueral character-level transformer](https://github.com/shijie-wu/neural-transducer/) described in [Wu and Cotterell, 2019](https://arxiv.org/abs/2005.10213)
+- We have used [neural character-level transformer](https://github.com/shijie-wu/neural-transducer/) described in [Wu and Cotterell, 2019](https://arxiv.org/abs/2005.10213)
 - In the initial iteration, we employed a random selection process to extract 500 samples from the provided data (lemma and tags sets).
 - Subsequently, utilizing the oracle API, we retrieved the forms of the chosen samples and partitioned them into a 90% training set and a 10% development set.
 - Our model training started, and after 2,000 epochs, we stopped the training phase.
 The model then predicted the target form for the remaining pool data.